GoblinArchives/LiminalHorror/Rules Reference/SRDv3.md

 Most adventures present mapped information in the form of a Location Key.
 This info is gathered so that the Facilitator can guide the Investigators through the physical space.

 Each key is formatted similarly.
-**ROOM NAME**
+**ROOM NAME**  Each location has a brief description of the first aspects that would be noticed upon exploration.
+From there, information follows a hierarchy.

-A short description of the room that includes most of the info someone taking a look would be able to gather quickly.
-This acts as the descriptive foundation for you to use when describing it to your players.
+- Bullet points indicate details about a location in the order in which they are most obvious upon exploration.

-* Bullets present more detailed information that can sometimes be contingent on other variables or take some more time to look into.
+  * Magnifying glasses and nested bullets indicate details, clues, and other information that can be found through investigation.

-* Room keying presents a lot of important information, but not everything.
-There is space to twist, add, and adapt to make it yours at the table.
+  - !
+Exclamation points signify sources of danger, such as a trap or an encounter.

-**Bolded Terms** are used to indicate things that have a corresponding page annotation.
+**Bolded Terms (p. x)** are used to indicate things that have a corresponding page annotation.
 In the digital format these can be clicked to take you to the main page reference.

 **STRESS**